-The absolute monarchy could not stand up in the face of a combined assault from all other orders.
+The absolute monarchy could not stand up in the face of a combined assault from all other (1) orders.
 It was forced to consent to the convocation of the Estates-General, whose inaugural evening took place on the 5th of May 1789, a date now remembered as the beginning of the revolution.
-But it must be noted that the upheaval against the absolute power of the King had already started by then; that it was the privileged who set the ball rolling and began the movement which would culminate in their own destruction; and that it was they who imposed the convocation of the assembly which was destined to seal their doom.
+But it must be noted that the upheaval against the absolute power of the King had already started by then by then had already begun; that it was the privileged who set the ball rolling and began-privileged (2) who set in motion the movement which would culminate in their own destruction downfall?; and that it was they who imposed demanded? the convocation of the assembly which was destined to seal their doom.